bowmanjeffs/paprica/README.md

 ...where XX is the paprica version should get you going and execute a run on the file test.fasta.

+###Mac OSX installation tutorial

+Installing paprica and all its dependencies on OSX is a little more complicated than on Linux.
+You can find a tutorial with detailed instructions at http://www.polarmicrobes.org/?p=1477.

 ###Citation

 Please cite paprica as: